 - Racing studs and nuts recommended

 - Racing wheel optional.
-All wheels must be painted WHITE or FLUORESCENT OR CHROME COLORED.
+All wheels must be painted WHITE or FLOURESCENT or CHROME Colored.

-- Steel rims and wheels recommended.
+- Steel wheels only allowed.
 Bead locks allowed on right rear only.

 - Tires must be purchased from Sycamore Speedway only.
 NO WARRANTIES.

 - No grooving or altering of tire.
+No siping.
 Grinding permissible.

 - THINGS NOT TO USE

-- Eligibility - Must compete in 90% of races at Sycamore Speedway.
-No point money if you race at another track on a night that Sycamore Speedway is racing. $1500 will be used for a final point fund.
+- Eligibility – Must compete in 90% of races at Sycamore Speedway.
+No point money if you race at another track on a night that Sycamore Speedway is racing nor if you do not attend the annual Banquet of Champions. $1500 will be used for a final point fund.
 All payouts & point fund payments are paid to car owner.